Hua Hin, Thailand - Things to Do in Hua Hin

 Golf at Championship Courses

-Hua Hin is renowned as Thailand's premier golf destination, home to several world-class championship courses including the Royal Hua Hin Golf Course, Thailand's first 18-hole course built in 1924.
-The courses offer stunning views, excellent conditions year-round, and cater to all skill levels.
-Many courses feature unique challenges like seaside holes and mountain backdrops, making golf here a truly memorable experience.
+Thailand's premier golf destination.
+Hua Hin hosts several excellent championship courses including Royal Hua Hin Golf Course, Thailand's first 18-hole course built in 1924.
+The courses offer impressive views, excellent year-round conditions, and cater to all skill levels appropriately.
+Many courses feature unique challenges like seaside holes and mountain backdrops, making golf here memorable for players of any experience level.

 Booking Tip: Green fees range from 1,500-4,000 THB depending on the course and season.
 Book tee times in advance, especially during peak season (Nov-Mar).
 Many hotels offer golf packages.
 Early morning rounds (7-9 AM) are cooler and often cheaper.